 Packaging The protective container or housing for an electronic component or die, with external terminals to provide electrical access to the components inside.

 Organic Light-Emitting Diode (OLED) A flat light-emitting technology made by placing a series of organic thin-films between two conductors.
-When electrical current is applied, a bright light is emitted.
 OLEDs can be used to make displays and lighting.

 Process Chamber An enclosed area in which a single process is performed in the manufacture of an integrated circuit or other device.

-Photovoltaic (PV) A process where light is converted to electricity.
-Solar PV is the generation of electricity from solar radiation.
+Photovoltaic (PV) The generation of electricity from solar radiation.

 Semiconductor A material whose electrical conductivity is between that of metals (conductors) and insulators (non-conductors) and can be modified physically or chemically to increase or decrease its conductivity.

 Subfab The area underneath a semiconductor fabrication plant that contains support equipment (pumps, etc.) for processing tools.

 Substrate The starting material for the semiconductor manufacturing process, typically silicon; also referred to as a wafer.